interlay/interlay.github.io/docs/relayer/guide.md

 ### 3. Start the Relayer client

-?> _TODO_ Add a single command to start everything the relayer needs.

 You can run the entire Relayer client and the Bitcoin node with the following command:

 ```sh